frankframework/frankframework/FRANKDOC.md

 ![webappInheritance](./picturesForContributors/webappInheritance.jpg)

 After the JavaDoc you first see the nested config children, both inherited and declared.
+The shown config children are inherited from [AbstractPipe](./core/src/main/java/nl/nn/adapterframework/pipes/AbstractPipe.java).
 After the Parameters section, which is explained later, come all attributes.
 Both the config children and the attributes are grouped by their origin in the inheritance hierarchy: declared goes before inherited and closer ancestors go before further ancestors.

 Frank developers can change the way config children and attributes are grouped.
 They can use the button shown below: